Casket: a rectangular-shaped box in which the dead are buried.

 The Wrinkled Flag Theory

 I was asked, did the research, and here’s what I found.
-You will never see a wrinkled flag on a veteran’s casket, so why did Sen. McCain and Pres.
-Bush 41 have horrible looking flags?
+You will never see a wrinkled flag on a veteran’s casket, so why did Pres.
+Bush 41, Sen. McCain, and Rep. Lewis have bad looking flags?
 The theory states that those draped in this less than desirable manner acted inappropriately in their duties to the country.
+We can argue the point well that some in government are absolute traitors, but there is no signal to indicate that.

 The Transfer Case